isomerpages/nlb-biblioasia/_holding-area/Fire Dragon Blazes Trail for Cantonese Temple in Geylang.md

 <img src="/images/Online%20Only%20Articles/Cantonese%20Fire%20Dragon/deities.png" style="width: 80%;">
 <div style="background-color: white;">(Left) Jin Hua Fu Ren and her two attendants; (middle) one of Jin Hua Fu Ren’s Shi Er Nai Niang; and (right) Hua Tuo Xian Shi, 2008. <i>Courtesy of Ang Yik Han.</i></div>

-The temple is also home to Hua Tuo Xian Shi (华陀先师or Wah To), who was a legendary physician in the _Annals of the Three Kingdoms_.
+The temple is also home to Hua Tuo Xian Shi (华陀先师 or Wah To), who was a legendary physician in the _Annals of the Three Kingdoms_.
 He is the patron deity of physicians and many immigrants prayed to him to resolve medical issues in the absence of access to healthcare.

 The temple used to be the centre of _kampung_ life.&nbsp;Chin, who is also the Vice-Chairman of the Taoist Federation Singapore, has lived most of his life near the temple.
 The temple owned much of the land surrounding it, which it rented out.&nbsp;